sagan/simplegoproxy/README.md

 Simplegoproxy provides a http admin UI at `/admin/` path, e.g. `http://localhost:3000/admin/` .
 The admin UI allow users to generate entrypoint url for a target url and view history records of generated entrypoint urls.
 All data are stored in the browser local storage.

+### "unix://" and "file://" urls

+If `-enable-unix` or `-enable-file` flag is set, Simplegoproxy will support target urls of "unix://" or "file://" scheme, respectively.

+- `-enable-unix` : Make Simplegoproxy supports URLs of http(s) over unix domain socket in local file system.
+Target url example: `unix://path/to/socket:http://server/path`.
+Use `:` to split http resource url with the unix domain socket file path.
+- `-enable-file` : Make Simplegoproxy supports `file://` urls, which reference to local file system files.
+Target url example: `file:///root/foo.txt`.
+Dir listing is also supported.

 ## Security tips

 ### Set the rootpath